- ImageMagick Examples Preface and Index

 benefits are well worth it then it is needed.

-However the reducing in sub-frame image sizes only lasts for a short time, as
+However the reduction in sub-frame image sizes only lasts for a short time, as

-later frames having to also clear out pixel for the next frame, gets larger
+later frames having to also clear out pixel for the next frame, so the frames

-again to continue to clear out later pixels.
-That is because of pixel
+become large again to continue to clear out later pixels.
+That is because

 So lets try and double all